 - If the team is claiming to be agile but not following a framework, that is a problem.

 #10 – What are you learning, and what improvements are you making?

-- If teams are not conducting retrospectives, and not taking actions, then they are missing out on a key part of the Agile framework.
+- If teams are not conducting retrospectives, and not taking action, then they are missing out on a key part of the Agile framework.

-This is my list of the 10 things the PMO should ask.
+This is my list of the 10 things the PMO should ask if they are striving to be an Agile PMO.
 These could easily be turned into a scorecard that could be used to assess teams.
 What do you think?
 Did I miss something important?
 Are there other items that should be included?